Goliyon Ki Raasleela Ram-Leela: Plot

+Hoping to end the escalating violence, Ram storms into the Sanera mansion to propose a formal peace treaty.
+Dhankor Baa seemingly agrees and invites him to celebrate Navratri, though her true intention is to have him assassinated.
+However, during the festival, Bhavani secretly shoots and severely injures Dhankor Baa, planning to frame the Rajadis and claim leadership of the clan.
+With her mother incapacitated, Leela ascends as the new Sanera chieftain.
+Embittered by the endless cycle of violence, Leela meets with Ram to negotiate a strict territorial division of the village's trades, stipulating that the two clans must never interact again.

+Bhavani exploits Leela's new administrative authority, tricking her into signing an execution order that authorizes a surprise massacre of the Rajadis.
+During the Dussehra celebrations, the Saneras launch a coordinated assault, killing numerous Rajadi clansmen and bringing the village to the brink of an all-out civil war.

+Realizing that their positions as rival chieftains will permanently prevent them from being together, Ram and Leela rendezvous at their secret meeting place.
+They embrace one last time and shoot each other dead in a mutual suicide pact.
+They die oblivious to the fact that a recovering Dhankor Baa has experienced a change of heart after interacting with Kesar and Meghji's young son.
+She executes the treacherous Bhavani and orders an immediate ceasefire, but she arrives too late to save the young lovers.
+United in collective grief, the Rajadis and Saneras call a permanent truce and come together to cremate the bodies of Ram and Leela.

 Production

 Development

 Bhansali conceived Ram-Leela while directing Khamoshi: The Musical.
 The latter was critically acclaimed but commercially unsuccessful, leaving Bhansali with no money to fund Ram-Leela.
 He next directed Hum Dil De Chuke Sanam instead, which was also set in Gujarat like Ram-Leela.
 Feeling that directing two films set in the same place would be repetitive, Bhansali waited.
 He intended the film to be a tribute to Gujarat, saying, "I am Gujarati at heart.
 I love Gujarat's music, culture and food and I want to take all this back to the people."
 The film was dedicated to Bhansali's mother Leela.
 According to him, Ram-Leela was his "most violent film" at that point, while the filmmaking style was similar to his previous directional ventures Hum Dil De Chuke Sanam and Devdas.